 Queer and Saintly

-A Vatican appointee recently made headlines for noting some Catholic saints were “probably gay.”
-Of course, for years, LGBT people of faith have celebrated many saints as among their own.
+A Vatican appointee made headlines in 2017 for noting some Catholic saints were "probably gay."
+Of course, for years, LGBTQ+ people of faith have celebrated many saints as among their own.
 Behold a short list of the queer and saintly, from Catholic and other traditions.

 This 12th-century abbot served in the court of Kind David of Scotland until 1134, when he entered the Cistercian abbey of Rievaulx.
 His writings convinced historians John Boswell and Brian Patrick McGuire that Aelred was a gay man, albeit one who still discouraged any sexual activity outside the bounds of marriage.
 Several religious organization,s including the National Anglican Catholic Church and Integrity in the Episcopal Church in the United States have recognized Aelred as the patron saint of such gay-friendly groups as the Order of St. Aelred.

 2. Joan of Arc

 The subject of Joan of Arc's sexuality and gender identity fills tomes.
 In Kelly DeVries's essay "A Woman as a Leader of Men," published in the book Fresh Verdicts on Joan of Arc, the implications of her cross-dressing get explored in depth, and it's undeniable that the martyr deviated from the gender norms and expectations of her era.
 While she took a distinctly female name, her gender-bending life became a major part of her trial for heresy.

 The original Black Madonna of Czestochowa remains a highly regarded religious icon, and it also inspired the worship in Haiti of Erzulie Vantor, according to the scholarly blog Jesus in Love.
 Considered the patron saint of lesbians, Erzulir Vantor was a combination of the Black Madonna and the Haitian goddess Vodou.